Avaiga/taipy-doc/docs/manuals/core/config/index.md

 In the previous chapter, the few [Taipy Core concepts](../concepts/index.md) are defined.

-Taipy Core is an application builder designed to help Python developer turn their algorithms into an interactive production-ready data-driven application.
+Taipy Core is an application builder designed to help Python developer turn efficiently their algorithms into an interactive production-ready data-driven application.

-To build such an application, the first step consists in configuring the characteristic and the desired behavior of your application and its entities.
+To build such an application, the first step consists in configuring the characteristics and the desired behavior of your application and its entities.

 !!! important "Reminder: Config vs Entities"